signalfx/integrations/conviva/README.md

 ![Real-Time Dashboard](./img/conviva_overview_dashboard.png)

-#### Important conditions to watch out for
+#### Special considerations

 The Conviva API response may return with filters listed in fields **filters_not_exist**, **filters_warmup** and **filters_incomplete_data**.
 This means data for these filters may be wholly or partially unavailable.
 When this happens it is logged in the SignalFx Smart Agent log file.

 Configuration validation will fail when a non-MetricLens enabled filter is listed in a MetricLens metric configuration.

-The select all filters in combination with select all dimensions options should be used with care because of the potential to generate a large amount of datapoints (i.e. metric time series (MTS)).
+The select all filters in combination with select all dimensions options should be used with care because of the potential to generate a large amount of datapoints (in other words, metric time series (MTS)).

 ### LICENSE